The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Algorithms and numerical computations

 \section{Algorithms and numerical computations}

-In this section, we present algorithms to find and classify maximum cliques in semi-primitive pseudo-Paley graphs.
+This section presents algorithms to find and classify maximum cliques in semi-primitive pseudo-Paley graphs.
 We also report results from our experiments using SageMath~\cite{sagemath} to support the conjectures in this paper.

 Using SageMath, we can find several examples of pseudo-Paley graphs of order $q$ coming from unions of semi-primitive cyclotomic classes with clique number $\sqrt{q}$.
 The following table summarizes some of these examples.
 The set $I$ indicates the choice of $C_i$'s in the connection set $D$.
 For example, the second row corresponds to the Cayley graph $\operatorname{Cay}(\F_{5^4}, D)$ where $D=C_0\cup C_1\cup C_3$ and $C_j = \{g^{6i+j} \ | \ 0\leq i\leq \frac{5^4-1}{6}\}$ and $g$ is a primitive root of $\F_{5^4}$.